 3:30 am We came to an ice wall which, while not quite vertical, needs to be scaled with axes.
 As we slowly inched ourselves up, the wall stretched on for seemingly hundreds and hundreds of meters.
 We finally pulled ourselves back onto more even ground.
 I glanced back at our mammoth accomplishment, in actuality, the glacier could not be more than 50 meters.

 On we hiked in the darkness.
 From time to time the clouds cleared either behind us or in front, allowing us glimpses of the spectacular Andes below us, La Paz glittering in the distance, or the intimidating peak in front.

 The hike is grueling and the effects of altitude compound as our energy began to wane and the temperature and thin air began to take their toll on us.

-5:00am We reached our final rest stop before the summit.
-The last 150 metre ascent to the summit is a sheer 45 degree mountain face with nothing but packed snow and ice to pick your way up.
-There can be no stopping as the threat of avalanche is serious on this part of the mountain.
+5:00 am We reached our final rest stop before the summit.
+The last 150-meter ascent to the summit is a sheer 45-degree mountain face with nothing but packed snow and ice to pick your way up.
+There can be no stopping as the threat of avalanches is serious on this part of the mountain.